 Bake puff pastry at 375°F to 425°F (190°C to 220°C) for consistent results.
 Lower temperatures may result in dense layers, while higher temperatures can lead to overbrowning.
 For tips on balancing flavors, try pairing puff pastry with the techniques from this Breakfast Pizza Recipe.

-The optimal temperature for baking puff pastry can vary based on several factors:
+The best temperature for your puff pastry depends on several factors:

 - Savory Puff Pastry Dishes: Dishes like puff pastry tarts, pies, or appetizers often benefit from baking at the higher end of the temperature range, around 400°F to 425°F (200°C to 220°C).
 This helps ensure the pastry becomes crisp and sturdy enough to hold the savory fillings.